lekaha/youtube-like-video-player/readme.md

 # Youtube-like Video Player

-Play video from a list that a JSON format file fetched through the internet
+Play video from a list that a JSON format file fetched through the internet and while playing the video you can drag the video view to smaller one then you can look the list.
+If you want to stop the video you can just swipe the small video view to stop it.

 ## Languages, libraries and tools used